Cancer Care Parcel Logo

 Pillar 1: Protein Is Your Repair Crew

 Picture your body as a building site.
 Chemotherapy is a powerful and necessary tool, but it can cause some collateral damage to healthy cells along the way.
 Protein is the dedicated repair crew that swoops in to rebuild and reinforce everything, from your muscles and skin to the very cells that make up your immune system.
+To support this repair work, implementing chemotherapy side effects management strategies becomes crucial.
+These strategies can include dietary adjustments, hydration, and physical activity, all aimed at enhancing recovery and minimizing discomfort.
+By taking proactive steps, you can create a more conducive environment for healing and resilience during treatment.

 Getting enough protein is absolutely vital for healing tissues, fighting off infections, and simply keeping your strength up.
 When your appetite is low, the trick is to focus on small, protein-packed servings throughout the day instead of trying to face a single large meal.